BilalBAI/sample-market-making-agent/README.md

 ## Generate quotes
 Using Avellaneda & Stoikov’s strategy to find the optimal bid/ask spreads and taking inventory risk into consideration.

+## This is a toy example and should not be used in production.